For King & Country (band): Rise in popularity (2014–2017)

-Continued success
+Continued success (2018–2020)

 The band announced that they had begun writing their third studio album, in January 2017.
 The album's lead single, "Joy", was released on 18 May 2018.
 It reached No. 35 on Billboards Adult Top 40 chart and No. 2 on the Hot Christian Songs chart.
 Burn the Ships was released on 5 October 2018.
 The brothers described it as the "most mature record that we've made just in understanding who we are as a duo, who we are as men and maybe understanding life because we are a bit older than we were last time around."
 Two of the songs were written about the weighty topics of addiction and suicide, and two were written to and about their wives (who sing in the final track, "Pioneers", and appear in the accompanying music video).
 The album contains ten songs and they released five music videos to accompany them.
 "Joy" was nominated for the 2019 Grammy Award for Best Contemporary Christian Music Performance/Song.

-On 11 January 2019, "God Only Knows" was released to radio becoming the second single from the album.
+In 2019, "God Only Knows" was released to radio becoming the second single from the album.
 The song had crossover success, reaching the Billboard Hot 100 and peaking at #17 on the Adult Contemporary chart.
 The band collaborated with Dolly Parton, who was featured on a new version of "God Only Knows".
 They also released new versions of the song featuring collaborations with Timbaland and Echosmith.

 The Burn the Ships album won a Grammy in 2019, as did the single "God Only Knows".

 In 2020, after cancelling its scheduled tour due to the coronavirus pandemic, the band performed drive-in style outdoor concerts where attendees listened and watched from their cars.
 The band announced they had reached over one billion digital streams of their songs.

 In October 2020, the band released A Drummer Boy Christmas, a full-length Christmas album featuring collaborations with Needtobreathe and Gabby Barrett.